-VACANCY RATES FOR CHARACTERISTICS IN HISTORICAL TABLES 3 and 4
+VACANCY RATES FOR CHARACTERISTICS IN TABLE 2

-Vacancy rates in historical tables 3 and 4 are based in part on forecasts of occupied housing units.
+Vacancy rates in table 2 are based in part on forecasts of occupied housing units.
 These forecasts are periodically revised to incorporate more recent data and improved forecasting procedures.
-In fourth quarter 2013, tables 3 and 4 were updated to include the most recent AHS data.
-Beginning in 2013, first quarter 2013 data are based on data from the 2011 AHS.
-Beginning in 2015, first quarter 2015 data are based on data from the 2013 AHS.
+Data shown on table 2 for 2013 and 2014 are based on the 2011 AHS.

-For the occupied unit forecasts for the monthly rent categories, the AHS data are updated quarterly to reflect the rise in the cost of renting through the use of the residential rent index, and the latest available asking rent data for newly constructed rental units.
+For the occupied unit forecasts for the monthly rent categories, we update the AHS data quarterly to reflect the rise in the cost of renting through the use of the residential rent index, and the latest available asking rent data for newly constructed rental units.